pgvector/pgvector-dotnet/README.md

 dotnet add package Pgvector.EntityFrameworkCore
 ```

-The latest version works with .NET 8.
+The latest version works with .NET 8 and 9.
 For .NET 6 and 7, use version 0.1.2 and [this readme](https://github.com/pgvector/pgvector-dotnet/blob/efcore-v0.1.2/README.md#entity-framework-core).

 Import the library